-"The teachings of the Babis, "wrote Leo Tolstoy,"have a great future before them...
-I therefore sympathize with Babism with all my heart, inasmuch as it teaches people brotherhood and equality and sacrifice of material life for service to God....
-The teachings of the Babis which come to us out of Islam have through Bahatu'llah's teachings been gradually developed, and now present us with the highest and purest form of religious teaching."
+"The teachings of the Babis, "wrote Leo Tolstoy,"..... have a great future before them....I therefore sympathize with Babism with all my heart, inasmuch as it teaches people brotherhood and equality and sacrifice of material life for service to God....The teachings of the Babis which come to us out of Islam have through Baha'u'llah's teachings been gradually developed, and now present us with the highest and purest form of religious teaching."

 "Take these principles to the diplomats," is the late President Masaryk's advice, "to the universities and colleges and other schools, and also write about them.
 It is the people who will bring the universal peace."
 "The Baha'i teaching," is President Eduard Benes' testimony, "is one of the great instruments for the final victory of the spirit and of humanity.....The Baha'i Cause is one of the great moral and social forces in all the world today.
-I ammore convinced than ever, with the increasing moral and political crises in the world, we must have greater international coordination.
+I am more convinced than ever, with the increasing moral and political crises in the world, we must have greater international coordination.
 Such a movement as the Baha'i Cause which paves the way for universal organization of peace is necessary.

-"If there has been any Prophet in recent times," asserts the Rev. T. K. Cheyne in his 'The Reconciliation of Races and Religions', "it is to Baha'u'llah that we must go.
+"If there has been any Prophet in recent times," asserts the Rev. T. K.

+Cheyne in his 'The Reconciliation of Races and Religions', "it is to Baha'u'llah that we must go.
 Character is the final judge.
 Baha'u'llah was a man of the highest class - that of Prophets."
-"It is possible indeed, "declares Viscount Samuel of Carmel, "to pick out points of fundamental agreement among all creeds.
-That is the essential purpose of the Baha'i religion, the foundation and growth of which is one of the most striking movements that have proceeded from the East in recent generations."
+"It is possible indeed, "declares Viscount which is one of the most striking movements that have proceeded from the East in récent generations."